preyan/simple-project-tracker-api/readme.md

-# Simple Project Tracker API
+# Simple Project Tracker Backend

 **Express Server with MongoDB**
 This is a simple Express server that uses MongoDB as a database.
 It exposes a few RESTful APIs for managing users, projects, and tasks.
 This project uses `pnpm` as the default package manager.